kstreith/itsnull/contents/articles/newblog-location/index.md

 Turns out there are a couple static site generators written using nodejs. *(I won't list them, I'm sure more will be created, such is the current state of the Node community)* I found one I liked called [Wintersmith](http://wintersmith.io/).
 And you can see, my blog is now running on GitHub pages and was generated using Wintersmith.
 I'm quite happy with the results and quite enjoyed writing this post in [MarkdownPad2](http://markdownpad.com).
 Also, enjoyed previewing my entire blog on my local machine using
 > wintersmith preview

+I did not convert my old posts on Wordpress over to Wintersmith.
+Something for the next brave convert to Wintersmith, maybe.
+You can find my old posts at http://itsnull.wordpress.com/